-Considering all the recent news of a Critters Shudder show and a new movie for SyFy, it was the perfect time to revisit my box set of the four original films in the Critters franchise.
+With a Critters Shudder show and a new movie for SyFy, it was the perfect time to revisit my box set of the four original films in the Critters franchise, plus the new movie.
 Let’s see just how bad they get as they multiply…

 It catapults me right back to the 80s when a movie opens with classic New Line Cinema logo that first messed up my world when A Nightmare on Elm Street came out.
 Naturally that means Lin Shaye also has a minor role in the film.